Get All Access for $5/mo

 Pricing

 Pricing is a big factor to consider when deciding between different solutions.
 Once you identify what POS hardware and software features you need, evaluate vendor plans and add-on costs based on those specific requirements.
-Be sure to consider pricing for software, hardware, payment processing and any add-on features you might want.
+Be sure to consider pricing for software, hardware, payment processing, and any add-on features you might want.

 Features

-A POS system can be used for many different functions and the POS features you find valuable will depend on your specific industry and business needs.
+POS systems can be used for many different functions and the POS features you find valuable will depend on your specific industry and business needs.
 For example, a retailer may want features to track clothing inventory while a restaurant may need more granular monitoring from meal inventory down to ingredient-level tracking.
 Look for a POS that has the features to meet your current and future business needs.

 Hardware